juliogomez/devops/README.md

 For now let's just review the *docker-compose.yml* file, and this time it should be *really* familiar to you.
 It just maps a different port in your workstation (15080) to port 80 in the container (80 is the default port for web servers like this UI frontpage).
 And then you have your environment variables.
 Something that might catch your attention is that they define the *app_server* and *spark_server* by referring to *localhost:workstation_port* instead of *container_name:container_port*.

 This is a consequence of the way AngularJS works.
 If you are not familiar with this programming language that is 0k, but you will need to understand this important implication.
 Services implemented as AngularJS applications run *client-side*.
 That means that the only interaction from the browser to the web server is to download HTML, CSS, images and JavaScript code.
 All the actual logic and code running happens client-side, in the browser itself.
 This is really important for our application, because *myhero-ui* will be that webserver providing our workstation's browser with everything it needs.
-And then the browser will access directly *myhero-app*.
+And then the browser will access *myhero-app* directly.
 That is why we need to provide an externally accessible address of our *myhero-app* container, in the form of an environment variable.

 <p align="center">
 <img src="./images/myhero-angular.png">